 1. Negril

-• Why Visit: Negril is renowned for its laid-back atmosphere, spectacular sunsets, and the Seven Mile Beach, one of the most beautiful beaches in the world.
-The clear, calm waters make it perfect for swimming, snorkeling, and diving.
+- Why Visit: Negril is known for its laid-back atmosphere, spectacular sunsets, and the Seven Mile Beach which is one of the most beautiful beaches in the world.
+The clear waters make it perfect for swimming, snorkeling, and diving.
 Negril’s West End Cliffs offer thrilling cliff diving opportunities and breathtaking views, especially at sunset.
 Rick’s Café, located on the cliffs, is a popular spot to enjoy live music, watch daring cliff divers, and take in the stunning sunsets.

 2. Montego Bay